Our Team

 Manager, Humanitarian Activities & Sustainable Development

-Julianna joined the Humanitarian Technology & Sustainable Development Activities team at IEEE in 2018 after returning to the U.S. from the Dominican Republic.
+• Julianna joined the Humanitarian Technology & Sustainable Development Activities team at IEEE in 2018 after returning to the U.S. from the Dominican Republic.
 While in the DR, she worked with Esperanza International, a microfinance nonprofit dedicated to poverty alleviation.
 A fluent Spanish speaker, she has studied in Valparaiso, Chile, and volunteers as an English as a Second Language (ESL) teacher through a local library program.
 As the Humanitarian Technology & Sustainable Development Program Manager, Julianna supports the work of all the committees of the Humanitarian Technologies Board to ensure smooth and consistent processes that lead to meaningful impact.
 She especially enjoys meeting the IEEE volunteers from around the world that conduct projects that use technology to address a local sustainable development challenge for their community.

-MOVE Program Manager, Humanitarian Technologies
+MOVE Project Specialist, Humanitarian Technologies

 Brittany Chubbuck